DSRCorporation/indy-did-method/spec/11_besu_did_operations.md

 ### DIDDoc Validation

-There is now specific validation of DID Document on the ledger side.
-It is implemented in Indy Besy VDR code.
+There is no specific validation of DID Document on the ledger side.
+It is implemented in Indy Besu VDR code instead.

 ### Transactions (Smart Contract's methods)